ricas28/Neural-Network-from-Scratch/README.md

 # 🧠 Neural Network From Scratch (NumPy)

 This project implements a **fully connected neural network (MLP)** from scratch using **NumPy** only.
+The network is **dataset-agnostic** and can be applied to any numerical input data, but the main example in this repository demonstrates training and testing on the **MNIST dataset** for handwritten digit classification.

 It includes **activation functions**, **forward and backward propagation**, **mini-batch training**, **accuracy evaluation**, and **model persistence** using `pickle`.

 ---